 It has

-• 2 watchdog timers with separate clocks
+- 2 watchdog timers with separate clocks

-• 1 SysTick timer, with 24-bit high-speed RTOS and another timer
+- 1 SysTick timer, with 24-bit high-speed RTOS and another timer

-• Six 32bit and six 64 bit general-purpose timers.
+- Six 32bit and six 64 bit general-purpose timers.

-A complete in-depeth guides on systick timer are available on these links:
+Complete in-depth guides on systick timer are available on these links:

-PWM Modules
+PWM Channels

 32 Channel DMA

-It also has two interrupt enabled priority levels and 8, 16 and 32 bit data sizes.
+It also has two interrupt-enabled priority levels and 8, 16, and 32-bit data sizes.

-Nested Vector Interrupt controller (NVIC)
+Nested Vector Interrupt Controller (NVIC)

 The built-in nested vector interrupt controller is a vector or stack you can say which contains 7 exceptions (defined by the programmer) and 71 interrupts (to be defined by the user) with 8 programmable priority levels.
 These priority levels decide the priority of the interrupts defined by the user and always have lower priority than the programmer-defined exceptions.
 Further information on NVIC is available in this article: